 4 – The Mission District

-This area definitely a bit off the beaten path and can look a little rough around the edges (though it’s perfectly safe), but it’s worth a visit if you’re into food.
+This area definitely a bit off the beaten path, but it’s worth a visit if you’re into food.
 Our favorite place there is Mission Pie for a cup of locally roasted coffee and a seasonal sweet treat.
 Everything is handmade from scratch with locally sourced seasonal ingredients.
 When we were there, we couldn’t get enough of their rhubarb pies!

 5 – The Ferry Building Marketplace